bitcraze/bitcraze-website/src/documentation/start.md

 ## Projects

 Looking for inspiration for a new project?
-Take a look at our [blog posts](/blog/).
+Take a look at our [Application and Research areas](/applications/applications-landing/) and our [blog posts](/blog/).
 The {% id_link videogallery %} contains some really cool stuff as well as our [You Tube channel](https://www.youtube.com/user/BitcrazeVideos).
-We also have a [list of academic groups](/portals/research/) that have used the Crazyflie in their research.

 {% inline_button Video Gallery; /documentation/video-gallery/ %}